 Alas, when whites couldn’t maintain the standard they expected, the neighborhood home values tanked.
 Today, almost a century later, the Kountze Place neighborhood continues to be plagued by low land values, low home values, and diminishing City infrastructure, including poor street quality, broken streetlights, irregular snow removal, deteriorating sewers, low achieving schools, etc. All of these are a direct result of racist civic leadership, racist policing practices, and racist lending behaviors by banks.
 White privilege continues to send whites scurrying to the periphery of the city of Omaha, while systemic oppression keeps the vast majority of Omaha’s African American community segregated and under-resourced.

-The House Today
+The House in the 2000s

 Trying to Be a Big Man

-Dennison’s wish for governor was Reagan’s command…
+Dennison's wish for governor, Cowboy Jim Dahlman, was Reagan's command...

-That was good that his house was fancy pants, because John E. Reagan wanted all the power and prestige of of a Roman Senator in the old days.
+It was good that his house was fancy pants, because John E. Reagan wanted all the power and prestige of a Roman Senator in the old days.
 After starting his law practice around 1890, he stayed out of politics for a while.
 However, starting in the late 1890s, Reagan became very active in Omaha’s Democratic politics.
 He was the secretary of the county’s Democratic committee for four years and chairman of the committee for two.

 It’s important to remember starting in 1890, Omaha was controlled by a political boss named Tom Dennison.
 Dennison, who lived on the swanky north part of Florence Boulevard at the turn of the century, had the city’s criminals under his thumb and worked hard to make sure they paid him his due.
 He slowly took over politicians, too, and along with them the Omaha Police Department.